Dog breeding is a big responsibility.

 Avoiding inherited disorders.

-A good breeder will ensure that both the dam (bitch) and the dog (stud) are screened and certified as clear of inherited disorders within their breed/type of dog.
-They will also know as much as possible about the genetic disorders in the pedigree history of their dogs to avoid doubling up on any potential genetic concerns that may be present but are as yet unidentifiable through the scientific health screening of parent dogs.
+A good breeder will ensure that both the dam (bitch) and the dog (stud) are screened and certified as unaffected by inherited disorders within their type of dog.
+They will also know as much as possible about the genetic disorders in the pedigree history of their dogs to avoid doubling up on any potential genetic concerns that may be present, but as yet, unidentifiable through the scientific health screening of parent dogs.

 Avoiding emotional instability.